-Index netting results indicate that the relative abundance of yellow perch has increased significantly (six fold) in recent years (Figure 14).
+As previously mentioned, index netting results indicate that the relative abundance of yellow perch has increased significantly (six fold) on the lake (Figure 14).

-Despite a peak harvest experienced in the late 1980s, perch harvest had been relatively stable.
-More recently however, there has been a surge in perch harvest and targeted effort for the species (Figures 14 and 15) which appears to coincide with the known stressed walleye population and the increase in the abundance of yellow perch.
+Despite the peak harvest experienced in the late 1980s, harvest on the lake had been relatively stable.
+More recently however, there has been a surge in perch harvest and targeted effort for the species (Figures 14 and 15) which appears to coincide with the known stressed walleye population and the increase in the abundance of yellow perch on the lake.